junxit/us-congress-bills-114/bill.md

 - **(4)** promote policies to facilitate public-private partnerships to provide non-discriminatory reliable, sustainable, and affordable electrical service to rural and underserved populations;
 - **(5)** encourage the necessary in-country reforms, including facilitating public-private partnerships specifically to support electricity access projects to make such expansion of power access possible;
 - **(6)** promote reforms of power production, delivery, and pricing, as well as regulatory reforms and transparency, to support long-term, market-based power generation and distribution;
-- **(7)** promote policies to displace kerosene lighting with other technologies; and
+- **(7)** promote policies to displace kerosene lighting with other technologies;
-- **(8)** promote an all-of-the-above energy development strategy for sub-Saharan Africa that includes the use of oil, natural gas, coal, hydroelectric, wind, solar, and geothermal power, and other sources of energy.
+- **(8)** promote an all-of-the-above energy development strategy for sub-Saharan Africa that includes the use of oil, natural gas, coal, hydroelectric, wind, solar, and geothermal power, and other sources of energy; and
+- **(9)** promote and increase the use of private financing and seek ways to remove barriers to private financing and assistance for projects, including through charitable organizations.

 ## § 4.
 Development of comprehensive, multiyear strategy